Home » Course » Main Course

 With Fall just around the corner, I am so ready to dive into all the cozy and comforting food recipes that gives us all the warm and fuzzies as the weather gets cooler.

-I have already started diving into some of my Fall comfort food favorites such as Lemon Chicken and Rice Soup, Beef Stew, Cheesy Tomato Chicken Spaghetti, and Enchilada Chicken Casserole because I simply cannot wait.
+I have already started breaking out some of my Fall comfort food favorites such as Lemon Chicken and Rice Soup, Beef Stew, Cheesy Tomato Chicken Spaghetti, and Enchilada Chicken Casserole because I simply cannot wait.

-Here’s how Chicken Pot Pie with Puff Pastry works: we are making the classic chicken pot pie filling that is creamy, chunky and filled with chicken pieces and vegetables in a flavorful thick gravy, and then topping it with flaky, buttery puff pastry.
-YUM!
+Here’s how Chicken Pot Pie with Puff Pastry works: we are making the classic chicken pot pie filling that is creamy, chunky, and filled with tender chicken pieces and mixed vegetables (carrots, peas and corn) in a flavorful thick gravy.
+The top crust is a layer of flaky, buttery puff pastry that pairs like a dream with that creamy chicken mixture.

 I fell in love with this the first time I had it – it’s a gorgeous, lovely combo and I cannot get enough of it!